PNAILab-CSB-NCI-NIH/HORNET/README.md

 - frame-cut: Minimum accepted frame (default is 2000, but this is trajectory dependent)
 - help: Display the usage of the script

-Example: to predict the Final_Cohort file and save the output in the prediction_test folder, using the HORNET trained model, where the number of residues is 268, one should use:
+Example: to predict the Final_Cohort file and save the output in the prediction_test folder, using the HORNET trained model, where the number of residues is, for example, 268, one should use:

 ```bash
 python predict.py -o prediction_test -d <path-to-file>/Final_Cohort.csv -m models/hornet -n 268
 ```

 The output prediction file is saved under the output directory with the name of the dataset plus a prediction suffix, eg., Final_Cohort_prediction.csv.
-IMPORTANT: All datasets within DNN/data have 268 ncl, this is what should be used.
+IMPORTANT: All example datasets built within DNN/data have 268 ncl, so when using those datasets 268 is the number that should be used.

 Typical running time in a normal computer ~ 1 min for a dataset with 1M entries.